jay97637/LLM-Observability-FOSS/QUICKSTART.md

 # ⚡ Quick Start (5 Minutes)

 Scanned the QR code at the meetup?
-Here's the fastest way to get started:
+Here's everything you'll need from scratch to production:

 ## 1️⃣ Clone This Repo
 ```bash